January 15, 2019

 Researchers at Georgia Tech are developing a painless, contraceptive microneedle patch that women can apply themselves — likely into an arm or leg — in five seconds, and only needs to be done once a month, a news release explains.
 The best part?
 No doctor visit is needed.

 The patch — not to be confused with a stick-on nicotine patch — uses dissolvable microneedles that implant into a woman’s skin and slowly dissolve over time, delivering a hormone that is the basis of the most popular contraception, a drug called levonorgestrel that is the active ingredient in the "morning after" pill, New Atlas explains.

 The technology is based on a similar approach developed by the university to make needle-free vaccines, the researchers explain in their study published in the journal Nature Biomedical Engineering.

 Microneedle patches have some great advantages: People can administer them at home without needing medical supervision, and because the needles end up in the skin, there's no hazardous waste from sharps.
-They're also relatively inexpensive and don't need to be refrigerated, making them easier to store and transport, New Atlas reports.
+They're also relatively inexpensive and don't need to be refrigerated, making them easier to store and transport.

 While it works in the same general way as the other patches, the Georgia Tech researchers developed a new design that would let it slowly release the hormone dose over a month.
 Tiny air bubbles are molded into the tops of the microneedles, so that when the patch is shifted sideways the needles break off easily.
 The microneedles made of levonorgestrel are mixed with polymers that safely break down in the body, releasing the drug for weeks at a time, and potentially longer.

 The team found that 100 microneedles were enough to raise levonorgestrel levels in the bloodstream high enough to have a contraceptive effect on rats involved in their testing.
 However, they could not determine if this dose would prevent pregnancy, the release explains.